johnfraserss/ICS2O/Assignments/18 - Python - Iterations/README.md

 Submissables
 ------------
+**UPDATE: DEC 14**

+Hand in your work to the IN drive.

+* If you have a student number ending in 0, 1, 2, or 3, then hand in "iter001.py"
+* If you have a student number ending in 4, 5, or 6, then hand in "iter002.py"
+* If you have a student number ending in 7, 8, or 9, then hand in "iter003.py"

-Do **not** submit any of the work from this section.
-Your teacher will randomly choose a few programs to evaluate.
+~~Do **not** submit any of the work from this section.
+Your teacher will randomly choose a few programs to evaluate.~~

 Due Date(s)
 ----------
+**UPDATE: DEC 14**

+December 15th, 2016 to the IN drive.

-Marking will begin on December 11th, 2015.
+~~Marking will begin on December 11th, 2015.~~